Vice President of the Philippines: Post-vice presidency

 Several vice presidents either lose re-election alongside their running mate or ascend to the presidency.
 After having been re-elected in 1941, Osmeña ascended to the presidency after President Quezon's death.
 Vice presidents Quirino and Garcia never ran for re-election as vice president as they would ascend to the presidency following the president's death.
 Vice president Lopez did not run for re-election in 1953, opting to run for senator instead.
 After being elected in 1998, Arroyo ascended to the presidency after President Estrada was ousted in the Second EDSA Revolution.
 She later ran for re-election in 2004 and won.
 Five vice presidents ran for the presidency after their vice presidential term ended.
 Two of them, Macapagal in 1961 and Estrada in 1998 won.
 Three of them, Laurel in 1992, Binay in 2016, and Robredo in 2022 lost.

-Four vice presidents ran for another office after their vice presidential term ended and two succeeded.
+Five vice presidents ran for another office after their vice presidential term ended and two succeeded.
 In 1953, Lopez ran and won for senator, finishing first.
 He would go on to win the vice presidency once more in 1965 and 1969.
 President Macapagal's running mate Pelaez also did not seek re-election for vice president, but instead sought the nomination of the opposing Nacionalista nomination for president, which he would eventually lose to then-senator Marcos.
 He would run for a seat in the House of Representatives in 1965 and won.
 In 2022, two vice presidents ran for senator; Binay lost, while de Castro withdrew less than a week after filing his candidacy.
+In 2025, Robredo ran for and won the position of Mayor of Naga City.
+She is the first former vice president who did not later serve as president to run for and win a seat in a local executive position.

 Only Teofisto Guingona Jr. did not pursue other office after his vice presidential term ended.